Tanjava/RPSLS/README.md

 ### Languages Used

-- HTML5
-    - Used for structuring the content and elements of the game
+- HTML5: Used for structuring the content and elements of the game
-- CSS3
-    - Used for styling the website
+- CSS3: Used for styling the website
-- JavaScript
-    - Used for implementing the game logic and interactivity
+- JavaScript: Used for implementing the game logic and interactivity

 ### Header